davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good idea

 # Release Notes
+**v0.96 2025-08-30**<br>
+Use of allmon.ini files has now been removed.
+Node# and AMI Cfgs can now be set on the Cfgs Tab, or if not set there will be read from /etc/asterisk/ rpt.conf and manager.conf.

 **v0.95 2025-08-18**<br>
 Fix issue in last checkin where Connection Status table would not be updated on some nodes with ASL2/HV .ini files.